 Luttwak’s team discovered the issue, codenamed ChaosDB, on August 9 and alerted Microsoft on August 12, according to Luttwak.

-The weakness was found in Jupyter Notebook, a visualization tool that has been available for years but was only enabled by default in Cosmos in February.
+The weakness was found in Jupyter Notebook, a visualization tool available for years but only enabled by default in Cosmos in February.
 Wiz highlighted the problem in a blog post after Reuters reported on it.